Public Dislosure Statement

 Liquidity risk is the risk that the Company will encounter difficulties in meeting obligations associated with financial instruments.
 The Company has to meet its liabilities as and when they fall due, notably from claims arising from its general insurance contracts.
 There is therefore a risk that the cash and cash equivalent held will not be sufficient to meet its liabilities when they become due.
 The Company manages this risk by setting minimum limits on the maturing assets that will be available to settle these short-term liabilities.

-The table below summarises the maturity profile of the insurance and other liabilities of the Company based on the remaining undiscounted estimated obligations as at 31 December 2022.
+The table below summarises the maturity profile of other liabilities of the Company based on the remaining undiscounted estimated obligations as at 31 December 2023.

 7. Market risk